khajdari/WhoopsPay/replit.md

-# WhoopsPay - Educational Security Training Platform
+# WhoopsPay - OWASP Security Training Platform

 ## Overview

-WhoopsPay is an educational cybersecurity training platform that simulates a comprehensive financial payment system while intentionally implementing security vulnerabilities from the OWASP Top 10 and OWASP API Security Top 10.
-The platform is designed for security professionals, developers, students, and penetration testers to learn about web application vulnerabilities, secure coding practices, and vulnerability assessment in a controlled environment.
+WhoopsPay is an educational cybersecurity training platform designed to demonstrate OWASP Top 10 vulnerabilities and API security weaknesses in a realistic payment application environment.
+The platform simulates a comprehensive payment system with intentional security flaws for educational purposes, including integration with OWASP Juice Shop for cross-platform payment scenarios.

-The application provides a realistic financial management interface with features including user authentication, money transfers, transaction history, payment methods management, and administrative controls - all while demonstrating common security flaws for educational purposes.
+The application serves as a hands-on learning environment where security professionals can explore common vulnerabilities in payment systems, practice penetration testing techniques, and understand secure coding practices through practical examples.

 ## User Preferences